-- Ceftriaxone 1 g IM as a single dose (GRADE 1D): - There is a single study of the treatment of gonococcal conjunctivitis conducted in 12 adults.111 All were successfully treated with a single dose of ceftriaxone. - Adjunctive cefuroxime 5% eye drops (GRADE 2D): - Hourly day and night for 48 hours then hourly daytime only for 5 days.
-Maintain four times daily (QDS) until complete resolution; - In patients with history of severe hypersensitivity to any beta-lactam antibacterial agent, topical azithromycin hourly day and night for 48 hours then hourly daytime only for 5 days is advised.
-Maintain QDS until complete resolution; - Given the high proportion of patients that develop corneal complications (27-56%) and the potential for irreversible vision loss if they occur, intensive topical antibiotic treatment should be given even in the absence of corneal involvement.
+- Ceftriaxone 1 g IM as a single dose (GRADE 1D): - There is a single study of the treatment of gonococcal conjunctivitis conducted in 12 adults.113 All were successfully treated with a single dose of ceftriaxone. - o In patients with a history of severe hypersensitivity to any beta-lactam antibacterial agent, the alternative systemic regimens outlined above (11.3) should be followed. - Adjunctive cefuroxime 5% eye drops (GRADE 2D): - Hourly day and night for 48 hours then hourly daytime only for 5 days.
+Maintain four times daily (QDS) until complete resolution;

+In patients with history of severe hypersensitivity to any beta--lactam antibacterial agent, topical azithromycin hourly day and night for 48 hours then hourly daytime only for 5 days is advised.
+Maintain QDS until complete resolution:

+- O Given the high proportion of patients that develop corneal complications (27--56%) and the potential for irreversible vision loss if they occur, intensive topical antibiotic treatment should be given even in the absence of corneal involvement. - Due to the high prevalence of quinolone resistance, topical quinolones (e.g. moxifloxacin, levofloxacin) should not be used empirically in the management of gonococcal eye disease unless confirmed as susceptible.

-Before administering antibiotic drops, the eye should be irrigated with saline (NaCl 0.9%).
+Consider additional lavage of the infected eye with saline solution (NaCl 0.9%) if copious discharge is present.